 Welcome to Elena Rose Photography.
-Whether you are aspiring or established, a well-designed headshot is your calling card when you contact agencies.
-Choose contemporary Natural Light Headshots, Classic Studio Headshots or a little of both.
+Whether you are aspiring or established, a well-designed headshot is your calling card when you contact talent agencies.
+Choose contemporary natural light headshots, a classic studio headshots or a little of both.
 My packages are designed to give you the highest quality possible with options for added variety.
 If you are just starting out, stick with a one of my simple headshot packages.
 If you have decided to market yourself assertively, let’s create a collection of publicity photos that will show you off to your best advantage.

 JANUARY HEADSHOT SPECIAL – $259 (Book your appointment by January 31, 2010)

 • 2 outfits

 • 2 favorite headshots, lightly and naturally edited

 • Your name inserted on the bottom of your headshots in your choice of font

 • Headshots delivered to you digitally, formatted for print and for web

 Simple Headshot Package A $179 – Choose your favorite photo following the session by viewing your pictures on my camera